-Type of Course:

-Course Objectives:

-Understand the basic database concepts, apply ER and Relational data model in database design.

-Apply the concept of transaction management, concurrency control, security and recovery on database.

-Identify purpose of query processing and query optimization.

-Recognize the storage and structure of files.

-Design SQL and relational algebra queries and database system.
+Course Group: Professional Core Course

+Course Objectives: The main objective of this course is to understand the basic database concepts, apply ER and Relational data model in database design, apply the concept of transaction management, concurrency control, security, and recovery on database.
+Moreover, this subject will help in identifying the purpose of query processing and query optimization.
+Further, it will help in recognizing the storage and structure of files.
+Also, it will facilitate in design SQL and relational algebra queries and database system.